 Ability to Keep Residents Mobile

-This is the number of hospitalizations per 1,000 days of patient care.
-There is usually a correlation between avoiding hospitalizations and the quality of nursing home care.
+This is a measure of the number of times residents are hospitalized per thousand days of patient care.
+Avoiding hospitalizations is key to preserving the physical health of nursing home residents.

 Short-term Care: Rehospitalizations